Bolonium: Snacktacular (2019–2020)

-Full of it and Leftovers (2021–present)
+Full of it and Leftovers (2021–2023)

 On March 2, 2021, Bolonium independently released their third studio album Full of it.
 Written and recorded during the COVID-19 pandemic, Full of it featured a darker experimental sound which the band described as "more mysterious and psychedelic".
 On the topic of writing the album during the pandemic lockdown, Johnson explained "We just kind of wanted to see where the muse took us...[I]t kind of ended up having a theme of nostalgia and thinking about how things used to be, and just being in this strange, dystopian world that we don't really know how to navigate".

 Full of it received positive reviews from local publications.
 The Westword praised the "more mature" sound of its songs, noting the band "may have arrived at a fully congealed sound from which to proceed in the future" and humorously stating "anyone who doesn't appreciate a man with an accordion has no soul".
 Independent arts and culture magazine Birdy called it "an amusing and rewarding listen beginning to end", complimenting the band's "knack for crafting memorable melodies" which they likened to "an orchestral mélange of an Adult Swim musical skit, They Might Be Giants, 8-bit video game music and Devo".

 Though a partial music video for the song "Jiggowatts" was posted on the day of Full of it's release, Bolonium refrained from posting music videos until October 1, 2021, when they released FULL OF IT the Movie, a 10-minute short film composed of songs from the album.

 Bolonium's fourth album, Leftovers, was released on February 22, 2022.
+The title refers to the tracks being unfinished, "leftover" songs from previous recording sessions that were destroyed when Johnson's Subaru Forester caught fire and burned his laptop.
+Bolonium salvaged the demo files and enlisted the help of over 20 artists to complete the songs.
+Included on the album are the NYC band Theophobia, LA musicians Anthony Kapfer and Radioactive Chicken Heads, and many Colorado musicians including Felix Ayodele, Niki Geron, Pretty Loud, Extra Kool, Television Generation, The Red Tack, and members of Johnson's former band The Pinkoes.
+Denver publication Westword voted the album "Best Pandemic Baby Album of 2022."

+Bolonium released several videos to accompany "Leftovers," including the title track which featured Troma president Lloyd Kaufman.
+Their cover of the song "Worthless," from the Brave Little Toaster soundtrack, was directed and animated by Bolonium drummer Bonnie Finley.

+Foney (2025)

+New full-length album called "Foney" releasing in June 2025.